 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the peas, flaxseed and dried yeast, this looks like the profile of a kibble containing a moderate amount of meat.

-Gentle Giants includes both a with-grain and a grain-free dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Gentle Giants is a grain-inclusive dry dog food using a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 4 stars.